 3. results and discussion

-The Define–Design–Develop–Disseminate (4D) Model served as the foundational framework in the creation of the Field Study 1 workbook.
+The 4D Model served as the foundational framework in the creation of the Field Study 1 workbook.
 This structured model provided a systematic process that guided the authors from conceptualization to evaluation, ensuring that each stage of development was purposeful and aligned with the intended learning outcomes.
 The workbook was designed to support student observations of teaching and learning practices in both the traditional classroom and the new normal environment, where instruction often blends face-to-face and online modalities.
 By following the 4D framework, the writers were able to create a learning resource that not only reflected the evolving educational landscape but also responded to the diverse contexts in which preservice teachers now operate.

 In the Define stage, the team identified the needs of field study students who faced limited opportunities for actual classroom immersion during the pandemic.
 This phase involved clarifying objectives, analyzing learner characteristics, and determining the competencies that needed to be developed.
 The Design phase followed, where the content structure, learning activities, and assessment tools were strategically planned.
 The focus was to make the workbook functional, flexible, and learner-centered.
 The Develop stage involved the actual writing, formatting, and refinement of materials based on expert input and pilot feedback.
 Each activity was crafted to encourage observation, reflection, and application of theoretical principles to real classroom situations.